Julianne2025/Data-Analytics-Portfolio/README.md

 # 📊 Data Analytics Portfolio – Julie Lorenzen
-Portfolio of SQL and Power BI projects, featuring data analysis, dashboards, and business insights.
+Portfolio of Power BI and SQL projects, featuring data analysis, dashboards, and business insights.

 Welcome to my data analytics portfolio!
-Here I showcase hands-on projects using **SQL, Power BI, and Excel** to solve business problems and deliver insights.
+Here I showcase hands-on projects using **Power BI, SQL and Excel** to solve business problems and deliver insights.

+## 🔹 About Me
 I have a background in **accounting and finance**, with many years of experience using Excel.
 Now, I’m expanding into **SQL and Power BI** to build stronger data analysis, reporting, and visualization skills.

 This portfolio showcases SQL and Power BI projects demonstrating business analysis, data modeling, and visualization skills.

----

-## 🔹 About Me
-I have a background in accounting and finance, with extensive Excel experience.
-I am building proficiency in SQL Server and Power BI to analyze data and deliver actionable insights.

----

 ## 📁 Projects

-### **AdventureWorks Projects**

 ### **Power BI Projects**